Scalar conservation laws with stochastic forcing: Kinetic solution

 and

 as $\eps\to0$ for all $\varphi\in C^1_c(\T^N\times\R)$.
 Moreover, almost surely,

 In particular, almost surely, the set of $t_*\in[0,T]$ such that $f^{*,-}\ne f^{*,+}$ is countable. \end{proposition}

 In the following, for a generalized solution $f$, we define $f^\pm$ by $f^\pm(t_*)=f^{*\pm}$, $t_*\in [0,T]$.
-Note that, since we are dealing with a filtration associated to brownian motions, $f^\pm$ are also predictible.
+Note that, since we are dealing with a filtration associated to brownian motions, $f^\pm$ are also predictable.
 Also $f=f^+=f^-$ almost everywhere in time and we can take any of them in an integral with respect to the Lebesgue measure or in a stochastic integral.
 On the contrary, if the integration is with respect to a measure - typically a kinetic measure in this article -, the integral is not well defined for $f$ and may differ if one chooses $f^+$ or $f^-$.

+{\bf Proof of Proposition~\ref{prop:LRlimits}.}Without loss of generality, we assume that $\Omega=C([0,T];U)$, where $U$ is a Hilbert space and $H\subset U$ with Hilbert-Schmidt embedding, $\F$ is the Borel $\sigma$-algebra of $C([0,T],U)$ and that $\P$ is the Wiener measure on $\Omega$.

-{\bf Proof of Proposition~\ref{prop:LRlimits}.} The set of test functions $C^1_c(\T^N\times\R)$ (endowed with the topology of the uniform convergence on any compact of the functions and their first derivatives) is separable and we fix a dense countable subset $\mathcal D_1$.
+The set of test functions $C^1_c(\T^N\times\R)$ (endowed with the topology of the uniform convergence on any compact of the functions and their first derivatives) is separable and we fix a dense countable subset $\mathcal D_1$.
 For all $\varphi\in C^1_c(\T^N\times\R)$, a.s., the map

 is continuous on $[0,T]$.
 Consequently: a.s., for all $\varphi\in \mathcal D_1$, $J_\varphi$ is continuous on $[0,T]$.

 For test functions of the form $(x,t,\xi)\mapsto\varphi(x,\xi)\alpha(t)$, $\alpha\in C^1_c([0,T])$, $\varphi\in \mathcal D_1$, Fubini Theorem and the weak formulation~\refe{eq:kineticfpre} give